Indianapolis Indiana Temple

-The Indianapolis Indiana Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) located at the southwest corner of West 116th Street and Spring Mill Road in Carmel, Indiana, north of Indianapolis.
+The Indianapolis Indiana Temple is a temple of the Church of Jesus Christ of Latter-day Saints located at the southwest corner of West 116th Street and Spring Mill Road in Carmel, Indiana, north of Indianapolis.
 The temple was announced on October 2, 2010, by church president Thomas S. Monson.
 It is the church's first temple in Indiana, and is similar in design to The Gila Valley Arizona Temple, a single-level temple with an end spire and approximately 34,000 square feet.

 The temple has a single attached end tower with a statue of the angel Moroni.
 A groundbreaking ceremony, to signify the beginning of construction, was held on September 29, 2012, conducted by Donald L. Hallstrom of the Presidency of the Seventy.

 History

 The intent to build the temple was announced by church president Thomas S. Monson on October 2, 2010, during general conference.
 It was announced concurrently with the Hartford Connecticut, Tijuana Mexico, Urdaneta Philippines and Lisbon Portugal temples.
 A groundbreaking ceremony was held September 29, 2012, with Donald L. Hallstrom presiding.

 After construction was completed, a public open house was held from July 17 to August 8, 2015, excluding Sundays.
 The temple was dedicated by Henry B. Eyring, of the church's First Presidency on August 23, 2015.
 At the time, church officials said it would serve about 30,000 members in Indiana and eastern Illinois.

 In 2020, like all the church's others, the Indianapolis Indiana Temple was closed for a time in response to the COVID-19 pandemic.